-The Menderes Massif is still underlain by ~30 km thick continental crust (Tezel et al., 2013) and is likely the contiguous with the Bey Dağları platform that is located in the nonmetamorphic foreland, to the south of the Lycian Nappes klippe (Figure 1).
+The Menderes Massif is still underlain by ~25-30 km thick continental crust (Tezel et al., 2013; Karabulut et al., 2013) and is likely the contiguous with the Bey Dağları platform in the non-metamorphic foreland, to the south of the Lycian Nappes klippe (Figure 1).
 After ~35 Ma, convergence became accommodated at the Hellenic-Cyprus trench to the south of the Bey Dağları platform, consuming oceanic lithosphere of the Eastern Mediterranean Ocean basin, which no exposed accretionary record (van Hinsbergen et al., 2020).
 Seismic tomographic images of the mantle below western Anatolia reveal a single slab, which detached likely in Miocene time (Jolivet et al., 2015; van Hinsbergen et al., 2010), that must account for subduction since the Cretaceous.
 To explain the present crustal thickness of western Turkey, most of the west-Anatolian crust likely consists of the pre-orogenic continental crustal underpinnings of the deepest Menderes units that decoupled from their subducted mantle lithospheric underpinnings (van Hinsbergen et al., 2010).

-2.2.3 Phillite Quartzite/Plattenkalk Units versus Naxos Basal Unit

-The Phyllite Quartzite unit (PQ) and the underlying Plattenkalk unit are exposed on Crete and the Peloponnesos and are the youngest HP-LT metamorphic nappes of the eastern Mediterranean orogen (Jolivet et al., 1996; Jolivet et al., 2010a; Theye et al., 1992).
-The structurally higher PQ nappe is a few km thick and comprises thin slivers of Paleozoic crystalline basement (Romano et al., 2004) overlain by a Carboniferous to Triassic meta-clastic sedimentary series (Krahl et al., 1983) interpreted to reflect a continental passive margin sequence (Schmid et al., 2020).
+2.2.3 Phillite Quartzite/Plattenkalk Units versus Naxos Basal Unit orogen (Jolivet et al., 1996; Theye et al., 1992).
+The structurally higher PQ nappe is a few km thick and comprises thin slivers of Paleozoic crystalline basement (Romano et al., 2004) overlain by a Carboniferous to Triassic meta-clastic sedimentary series (Krahl et al., 1983) interpreted to reflect a continental passive margin sequence.
 The unit is interpreted to have been the stratigraphic base of the Tripolitza platform carbonates that are structurally above the PQ units, and which stratigraphically span the Triassic to Eocene (van Hinsbergen et al., 2005b).
 The Tripolitza Nappe underlies the Pindos Nappe (i.e., the metamorphic equivalent of the Cycladic Blueschist unit).
 The current contact between the HP-LT PQ Unit and the anchi-metamorphic Tripolitza limestones is an extensional detachment that accommodated part of the exhumation of the PQ Unit (Jolivet et al., 1996; Rahl et al., 2005).
-The PQ was buried to up to 18 kbar at ~400°C around 24-20 Ma (~20°C/kbar) (Jolivet et al., 1996; Jolivet et al., 2010a) (Figure 2).
-The PQ was thrust upon the Plattenkalk Unit that consists of a Triassic to Oligocene stratigraphy of deep-marine meta-clastic and -carbonate sediments and foreland basin clastics that reached metamorphic conditions of 7-8.5 kbar at 310-360°C (20-50°C/kbar) on the Peloponnesos (Blumor et al., 1994).
-The Plattenkalk Unit is correlated to the Ionian zone of the nonmetamorphic Aegean foreland (Blumor et al., 1994; Schmid et al., 2020).
+The PQ was buried to up to 18 kbar at ~400°C around 24-20 Ma (~20°C/kbar) (Jolivet et al., 1996; 2010b) (Figure 2).
+The PQ was thrust upon the Plattenkalk Unit that consists of a Triassic to Oligocene stratigraphy of deep-marine meta-clastic and -carbonate sediments and foreland basin clastics that reached metamorphic conditions of 7 kbar and 380°C on Crete (Seidel, 1978) and 7-8.5 kbar at 310-360°C (20-50°C/kbar) on the Peloponnesos (Blumor et al., 1994).
+The Plattenkalk Unit is correlated to the Ionian zone of the non-metamorphic Aegean foreland (Blumor et al., 1994; Schmid et al., 2020).
 Because the Plattenkalk Unit reached lower peak-pressure conditions than the overlying PQ unit, part of the exhumation of the PQ must have occurred during the underthrusting of the Plattenkalk.
-This is interpreted to have occurred in a subduction channel or extrusion wedge setting along the plate contact, accommodated along detachments at the top of the PQ (Fassoulas et al., 1994; Laurent Jolivet et al., 2003; L. Jolivet et al., 1996; Uwe Ring & Yngwe, 2018; Thomson et al., 1999).

-Since ~15 Ma, exthumation was further aided by multidirectional forearc thinning during oroclinal bending (Douwe J. J. van Hinsbergen & Schmid, 2012), to reach near-surface conditions in the late Middle Miocene (Marsellos et al., 2010) and first exposure around 10 Ma (Zachariasse et al., 2011).
+This is interpreted to have occurred in a subduction channel or extrusion wedge setting along the plate contact, accommodated along detachments at the top of the PQ (Fassoulas et al., 1994; Jolivet et al., 2003; 1996; Ring and Yngwe, 2018; Thomson et al., 1999).
+Since ~15 Ma, exthumation was further aided by multidirectional forearc thinning during oroclinal bending (van Hinsbergen and Schmid, 2012), to reach near-surface conditions in the late Middle Miocene (Marsellos et al., 2010) and first exposure around 10 Ma (Zachariasse et al., 2011).